pvdz/tenko/tests/testcases/group_or_arrow/arrow/tail/no_param/update_no_asi.md

 # Tenko parser test case

-- Path: tests/testcases/group_or_arrow/arrow/tail/update_no_asi.md
+- Path: tests/testcases/group_or_arrow/arrow/tail/no_param/update_no_asi.md

-> :: group or arrow : arrow : tail
+> :: group or arrow : arrow : tail : no param
 >
 > ::> update no asi
 ## FAIL